Rinchu93/cgal/Project-Ideas.md

 **Project description:**
 The goal of this project is to extend the CGAL package [2D Generalized Barycentric Coordinates](https://doc.cgal.org/latest/Barycentric_coordinates_2/index.html#Chapter_2D_Generalized_Barycentric_Coordinates).
 Now the package has Discrete Harmonic (work well on convex polygons, but can be negative), Wachspress (work well and positive on strictly convex polygons), and Mean Value (work well on any simple polygon, but can be negative) coordinates.
 All coordinates have simple analytic formulations.
 I suggest adding to this package Harmonic and Maximum Entropy coordinates (both work well and positive on any simple polygon).
 Harmonic coordinates need discretezation of the domain and can be computed by solving a sparse linear system, while maximum entropy coordinates can be computed at any point by the Newton's method.
 I also have a few ideas on how to improve the API of the package.

-As a starting point for the student, I already have well-implemented and tested versions of both harmonic and maximum entropy coordinates (though they must be adapted).
+_To begin with:_ As a starting point for the student, I already have well-implemented and tested versions of both harmonic and maximum entropy coordinates (though they must be adapted).

-Concerning me as a mentor, I am one of the authors of the original package and so I know exactly how it works.
+_Help:_ Concerning me as a mentor, I am one of the authors of the original package and so I know exactly how it works.
 In addition, I have very good understanding of barycentric coordinates.

-By implementing this change, the package with 2D generalized barycentric coordinates will be able to handle the largest part of all real use cases for these coordinates, while now it is less complete.
+_Impact:_ By implementing this change, the package with 2D generalized barycentric coordinates will be able to handle the largest part of all real use cases for these coordinates, while now it is less complete.

 **Required Skills:** C++, generic programming, basic calculus, linear algebra, and probability